Panasonic Group's DEI in Data

 Internal recruitment, etc. (Japan region)

 Illustration: Image of an employee running for another position.
-Figure: Internal recruitment applications in the Japan region for FY 2022 accounted for 301 employees.
-Internal recruitment and transfers in FY 2022 accounted for 81 employees.
-The number of employees engaged in multiple internal roles from FY 2019 to FY 2022 was 310.
-The number of internal recruitment applications transfers in FY 2022 was lower than in a typical year due to them coinciding with the switch to the new operating company system.
-In a typical year, we see between 1,000 and 2,000 applications, and between 200 and 500 internal transfers.
+Figure: Internal recruitment applications in the Japan region for FY 2023 accounted for 1,936 employees.
+Internal recruitment and transfers in FY 2023 accounted for 466 employees.
+The number of employees engaged in multiple internal roles for FY 2023 was 38.
 Illustration: Image of an employee running for another position.
-Figure: Internal recruitment applications in the Japan region for FY 2022 accounted for 301 employees.
-Internal recruitment and transfers in FY 2022 accounted for 81 employees.
-The number of employees engaged in multiple internal roles from FY 2019 to FY 2022 was 310.
-The number of internal recruitment applications transfers in FY 2022 was lower than in a typical year due to them coinciding with the switch to the new operating company system.
-In a typical year, we see between 1,000 and 2,000 applications, and between 200 and 500 internal transfers.
+Figure: Internal recruitment applications in the Japan region for FY 2023 accounted for 1,936 employees.
+Internal recruitment and transfers in FY 2023 accounted for 466 employees.
+The number of employees engaged in multiple internal roles for FY 2023 was 38.

 Illustration: Key points of this initiative